Amina Dagi

-Amina Dagi (born Amina Mirzakhanova; Амина Мирзаханова; 12 February 1995) is an Austrian model and beauty pageant titleholder who was crowned Miss Austria 2012.
+Amina Dagi (born Amina Mirzakhanova; Амина Мирзаханова; 12 February 1995) is a Russian-Austrian model and beauty pageant titleholder who was crowned Miss Austria 2012.
 She competed at the Miss World 2012 pageant and was appointed Miss Universe Austria 2015 after Annika Grill resigned from Miss Universe 2015 due to competing at Miss World 2015.
 Dagi then represented her country at the Miss Universe 2015 pageant.

 Personal life

 Dagi was born in Makhachkala, Dagestan in the North Caucasus of Russia.
 Following the death of her father, the family immigrated to Austria in 2003, settling in Bludenz.
 They later received Austrian citizenship and changed their surname to Dagi, due to the often misspellings and mispronunciations of their original surname; taking the name Dagi was meant to honor their homeland of Dagestan.
 Dagi worked at Zusammen:Österreich prior to becoming Miss Austria, and graduated from BG Bludenz.
 She became Miss Vorarlberg and won Miss Austria in 2012.